Signs You Are Dating a Man Child and How to Handle It

 5: Inability to Handle Basic Adult Tasks

 There’s nothing wrong with needing help around the house now and then.
-But a grown man should have a basic grasp on life skills like cooking simple meals, doing their own laundry, cleaning up after themselves, and taking care of household issues.
+A grown man should have basic life skills.
+This includes cooking simple meals, doing laundry, cleaning up, and handling household tasks.
 However, Jim still heavily relies on me for all these day-to-day tasks.

 6: Lack of Drive and Ambition

-While it’s fine not to have major career goals, a man-child shows little drive or ambition to better themselves in any way.
+It’s okay not to have big career goals.
+But a man-child shows little drive or ambition to improve themselves in any way.
 They coast along in life just having fun in the moment versus setting personal goals for growth.

 Jim has bounced between entry-level jobs and just does enough to get by rather than applying himself.
 Whenever I try discussing making healthier lifestyle changes or taking steps to advance his career, he changes the subject.